Xpitfire/CaaS/README.md

 University project:
-Writting an Java client/server application to place orders at a cantine.
+Writting a Java client/server application to place orders at a cantine.